 Fiberglass Pools Gain More Market Share with Educated Consumers

-Having been in this business for almost 10 years now, it's absolutely unbelievable just how much the inground swimming pool market has changed during this time.
-This trend was made even more evident to me when I recently sat down with a customer in Baltimore Maryland, who, by all intents and purposes, was a self-taught fiberglass pool expert.
+Having been in this business for over 10 years now, it's absolutely unbelievable just how much the inground swimming pool market has changed during this time.
+This trend was made even more evident to me when I recently sat down with a customer in Baltimore, Maryland, who, by all intents and purposes, was a self-taught fiberglass pool expert.

 For the sake of privacy, I'll refer to the lady as ‘Renee' in this article.